charguer/optitrust/case_studies/README.md

 - Optimized binary search (e.g. [Futhark example for GPU](https://futhark-lang.org/examples/binary-search.html)).
 - Work-efficient scan implementations, see Federico Pizzuti paper.
 - Optimizing user code that uses library code?
+  - Beyond [Weld](https://www.weld.rs/)?
+Weld can improve the performance of workflows such as SQL with Spark SQL, logistic regression with TensorFlow, and data cleaning in NumPy and Pandas.